ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 16 and they said to the mountains and to the rocks, *“Fall on us and hide us from the presence of Him who sits on the throne, and from the wrath of the Lamb;*
 > 17 *for the great day of their wrath has come, and who is able to stand?”*

+**Revelation 6 Summary**

+***In Chapter 6, John*** witnesses the Lamb opening the first six seals of the scroll.
+The first four seals release four horsemen bringing conquest, war, famine, and death (*vv.
+1–8*).
+The fifth seal reveals the martyrs beneath the altar crying out for God’s justice (*vv.
+9–11*).
+The sixth seal brings cosmic disturbances—earthquake, darkened sun, blood-red moon, falling stars—and the people of the earth hide in fear from the wrath of the Lamb (*vv.
+12–17*).

+***Christ is presented as*** the Lamb who opens the seals and initiates God’s judgments, exercising sovereign authority over history and its unfolding events (*vv.
+1, 16–17*).

+***Believers should*** trust in Christ’s sovereign justice and remain steadfast, like the martyrs, as God works out His purposes in the world (*vv.
+9–11*).

 **An Interlude** *(7:1-3)*

 > 1 After this I saw four angels standing at the four corners of the earth, holding back the four winds of the earth, so that no wind would blow on the earth or on the sea or on any tree.